 Classification results show various LUC types, but some of the land cover types had to be combined for statistical analysis.
-For example, settlement areas, roads, and mining areas were combined and named as the human engineering activities land (HEAL).
+For example, settlement areas, roads, and mining areas were combined and named human engineering activity land (HEAL).
 Since the land cover types, e.g., grassland and arable land (GAL) are covered by vegetation types with a shallow root system, they were grouped into the same LUC type.
-The area covered by trees was considered as forest land.
+The area covered by trees was considered forest land.
 The remaining areas are classified as barren land.
-Hence, the final LUC map of the study area has four classified into four classes: (i) land with human engineering activities, (ii) forest land, (iii) grassland and arable land, and (iv) barren land (Fig. 4).
-The data were then integrated into an ArcGIS environment where 2870 slope units have been delineated according to the method described in section 3.4.
-Finally, the characteristics of the spatial distribution of different LUC types were indicated based on slope units (Fig. 4 d, 4e, and 4f).
-The classification results show an overall accuracy of more than 89% for the LUC classification of in all the years (Table 2).
-The highest overall classification accuracy of 96% was obtained for 1992 and the lowest (89%) being in 2013.
-The LUC classification results provided a
+Hence, the final LUC map of the study area has four classes: (i) land with human engineering activities, (ii) forest land, (iii) grassland and arable land, and (iv) barren land (Fig. 4).
+The data were then integrated into an ArcGIS environment where 2870 slope units have been delineated according to the method described in Sect.
+3.4.
+Finally, the characteristics of the spatial distribution of different LUC types were indicated based on slope units (Fig. 4d-f).
+The classification results show an overall accuracy of more than 89% for the LUC classification in all the years (Table 2).
+The highest overall classification accuracy of 96% was obtained for 1992 with the lowest (89%) being in 2013.
+The LUC classification results provided a solid base for landslide susceptibility assessment.